Buyers guide to tumble dryers

 When you’re looking for tumble dryers, the first decision you need to make is which type you’re going for.
 There are two common options: vented, or condenser dryers:

-While researching which tumble dryer to go for, you may also see these phrases cropping up:
+While researching tumble dryers, you may also see these phrases types up:

 How to compare cheap tumble dryers